-General and administrative, business integration, restructuring and related costs increased by 40% to \$216.2 million (17% of net sales) in 2013 from \$153.7 million (12% of net sales) in 2012.
-The net increase includes \$78.1 million in restructuring costs in 2013 related to internal restructuring of subsidiaries, including severance and retention costs, plus increased costs in connection with our acquisitions, partially offset by operational efficiencies.
+General and administrative, business integration, restructuring and related costs decreased by 41% to \$126.5 million (9% of net sales) in 2014 from \$216.2 million (17% of net sales) in 2013.
+The comparison was affected by \$78.1 million in restructuring costs in 2013 related to internal restructuring of subsidiaries, including severance and retention costs, plus increased costs in connection with acquisitions, partially offset by operational efficiencies.
 This includes fixed and intangible asset impairment charges of \$11.8 million primarily due to the discontinuation of development programs.
-The restructuring costs primarily relate to a project we began in late 2011 to enhance productivity by streamlining the organization and reallocating resources to strategic initiatives to help drive growth and innovation, strengthen our industry leadership position and improve longer-term profitability.
-This project eliminated organizational layers and overlapping structures, actions that will enhance our processes, speed and productivity.
+The restructuring costs in 2013 primarily related to a project we began in late 2011 to enhance productivity by streamlining the organization and reallocating resources to strategic initiatives to help drive growth and innovation, strengthen our industry leadership position and improve longer-term profitability.
 In connection with the integration of the acquired companies, we aim to improve efficiency in general and administrative operations.
-Additionally, general and administrative, integration and related costs increased by \$2.5 million due to currency impact in 2013, compared to the same period of 2012.
+Additionally, general and administrative, integration and related costs were favorably impacted by \$1.3 million in currency impacts in 2014, compared to the same period of 2013.
+During 2014, we incurred acquisition transaction costs of approximately \$2.0 million, primarily in connection with the acquisitions of Enzymatics and BIOBASE.
 During 2013, we incurred acquisition transaction costs of approximately \$2.0 million, primarily in connection with the acquisitions of Ingenuity and CLC bio.
-As we further integrate the acquired companies and pursue other opportunities to gain efficiencies, we expect to continue to incur additional business integration and restructuring costs in 2014.
+As we further integrate the acquired companies and pursue other opportunities to gain efficiencies, we expect to continue to incur additional business integration and restructuring costs in 2015.
 Over time, we believe the integration and restructuring activities will reduce expenses as we improve efficiency in operations.

-Financial Income and Expense
+Financial Income (Expense)

-For the year ended December 31, 2013, financial income increased to \$4.9 million from \$4.7 million in 2012.
+For the year ended December 31, 2014, financial income increased to \$6.2 million from \$4.9 million in 2013.
 The increase in financial income primarily reflects the changes in our cash and short-term investments and the changing interest rates thereon.

-Financial expense decreased to \$30.3 million in 2013 compared to \$34.5 million in 2012.
-Interest costs primarily relate to our long-term debt discussed in the accompanying notes to the consolidated financial statements.
+Financial expense increased to \$38.4 million in 2014, compared to \$30.3 million in 2013.
+Interest costs primarily relate to debt, discussed in Note 15 in the accompanying notes to the consolidated financial statements.
+Interest expense increased primarily as a result of the issuance of the Cash Convertible Notes in March 2014, partially offset by the repayment of the \$300.0 million 2006 Notes during March 2014 as discussed in Note 15.

 QIAGEN N.V.'s presentation currency is the U.S. dollar, and most of our subsidiaries' functional currencies are the local currencies of the countries in which they are headquartered.
 All amounts in the financial statements of entities whose functional currency is not the U.S. dollar are translated into U.S. dollar equivalents at exchange rates as follows: (1) assets and liabilities at period-end rates, (2) income statement accounts at average exchange rates for the period, and (3) components of shareholders' equity at historical rates.
 Translation gains or losses are recorded in shareholders' equity, and transaction gains and losses are reflected in net income.
-The net gain/(loss) on foreign currency transactions in 2013 and 2012 was \$5.7 million and \$(7.2) million, respectively.
+The net gain/(loss) on foreign currency transactions in 2014 and 2013 was \$1.9 million and \$5.7 million, respectively.

-Gains from investments in associates was \$1.7 million in 2013 and in 2012.
+Gains from investments in associates in 2014 and 2013 was \$3.3 million and \$1.7 million, respectively.